Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Further details on experiments

+\paragraph{CB details.} We set the decay rate to $0.0001$ and apply $\ell_2$ regularization with a coefficient of $0.0001$, following the original paper.
+We performed a grid search over maturity thresholds in $[\num{1000}, \num{10000}]$ and replacement rates in $[0.0001, 0.00001, 0.000001]$ using one representative task from each experimental setting.
+For slippery environments under the increasing setting, we selected a maturity threshold of \num{1000} with replacement rates of $0.0001$ for Ant and $0.00001$ for HalfCheetah.
+For paralysis environments under the back-one setting, we used a maturity threshold of \num{1000} with replacement rate $0.0001$ for Ant, and a maturity threshold of \num{10000} with replacement rate $0.00001$ for HalfCheetah.
+We adopted the generate-and-test process from the official repository\footnote{\url{https://github.com/shibhansh/loss-of-plasticity/tree/63c35f3c758bbb713dd42c72d43dc192fde0d109}}, while keeping the rest of the implementation identical to our PPO setup.
+We observed that the performance of CB is highly sensitive to the choice of maturity threshold and replacement rate but also to random seeds.

+\paragraph{PPO$_\text{DRND}$ details.} We use a bonus ensemble with 10 neural networks, each composed of a 4-layer feedforward architecture with hidden dimensions $[256, 256, 256, 32]$.
+Each network takes a concatenated state-action pair as input.
+We apply ReLU activations after each layer and do not include normalization layers.
+We optimize the ensemble using Adam \citep{kingma2015adam} with a learning rate of $0.0003$.
+We scale the output of the ensemble by a bonus factor of $0.9$ to guide exploration during training.
+We adopt the architecture and hyperparameters from the original implementation by \citet{yang2024exploration}.

-\paragraph{EPPO Optimism Grid Search Details.} We introduce a confidence radius parameter ($\kappa$) that controls the level of optimism incorporated into exploration.
+\paragraph{Grid search details for $\kappa$ of EPPO.} We introduce a confidence radius parameter ($\kappa$) that controls the level of optimism incorporated into exploration.
 To determine an appropriate value, we perform a grid search over $\kappa \in [0.01, 0.05, 0.1]$ for \texttt{EPPO}$_\text{ind}$ and $\kappa \in [0.01, 0.1, 0.25]$ for \texttt{EPPO}$_\text{cor}$, selecting these ranges based on their influence on the advantage estimate.
 We train models using three seeds ($1001, 1002, 1003$) and exclude them from the main results.
-After evaluating the AULC metric, we select the optimal $\kappa$ values and use them for EPPO’s final evaluation. \cref{tab:kappa_values} presents $\kappa$ values selected for the training.
+After evaluating the AULC metric, we select the optimal $\kappa$ values and use them for EPPO’s final evaluation. \cref{tab:kappa_values} presents the $\kappa$ values selected for training.